GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 You can view a demo of Speculation Rules API prerendering, using JavaScript insertion, on [this demo page](https://prerender-demos.glitch.me/).

-#### Cancelling Speculation Rules
+### Cancelling speculation rules

-Removing Speculation Rules will result in the prerender being cancelled but, by the time this has happened, resources will likely have already been spent to initiate the prerender, so it is recommended not to prerender if there is a likelihood of needing to cancel the prerender.
+Removing speculation rules will result in the prerender being cancelled but, by the time this has happened, resources will likely have already been spent to initiate the prerender, so it is recommended not to prerender if there is a likelihood of needing to cancel the prerender.

-#### Speculation Rules and Content Security Policy
+### Speculation rules and Content Security Policy

-As Speculation Rules use a `<script>` element, even though they only contain JSON, they need to be included in the `script-src` [Content-Security-Policy](https://web.dev/csp/) if the site uses this—either using a hash or nonce.
+As speculation rules use a `<script>` element, even though they only contain JSON, they need to be included in the `script-src` [Content-Security-Policy](https://web.dev/csp/) if the site uses this—either using a hash or nonce.
 In future, a new `inline-speculation-rules` source will be supported in `script-src` allowing all `<script type="speculationrules">` elements on a page to be supported without the need of hashes or nonces.

 ## Detecting and disabling prerendering